deepanshs/mrsimulator/docs/installation/users.rst

       !pip install mrsimulator

 in the first cell, and execute.
 All done!
-You may now start using the library, or proceed to section :ref:`_spin_systems_intro` to continue the tutorial with an introduction to defining spin systems in mrsimulator.
+You may now start using the library, or proceed to section :ref:`Introduction to Spin Systems <spin_systems_intro>` to continue the tutorial.

 .. _on_local_machine: